cchevy/macedonian-pi-hole-blocklist/README.md

 # Macedonian Pi-hole Blocklist

-This is list for Pi-hole (https://pi-hole.net) to block unwanted domains that serve ads on Macedonian websites.
+This is a Pi-hole (https://pi-hole.net) list to block unwanted domains that serve ads on Macedonian websites.

 Anyone can help expand this list.